denhryzd/denhryzd/README.md

-# Welcome to my profile 👋
-## I'm Denys Hryzd
+## I'm Denys Hryzd and Full Stack Web/Blockchain Developer 👋
-<p>A passionate self-taught full stack web developer and a freelance software engineer from Ukraine. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.  </p>
+Full Stack Developer with 5 years of experience developing complex web applications.
+Skilled in React, Node, Django, Python, and Web3/Blockchain technologies.
+Strong experience in designing and developing scalable and efficient systems.

 ## Language and Frameworks
 <p>